2Peter318/home/prayers.md

 O guardian of the word incarnate we feel animated with confidence that your prayers on our behalf will be graciously heard before the throne of God.

+**Hail Joseph**
+Hail Joseph, Son of David, do not fear.
+Jesus will save his people from their sins.
+St. Joseph, Virginal Father of Jesus,
+intercede for us sinners in need.
+Amen.

 **Thomas Merton Prayer**
 My Lord God, I have no idea where I am going.
 I do not see the road ahead of me.